Accountability

 SAFETY PLANS

-AMERICAN RESCUE PLAN – This federal recovery plan was designed to help individuals and institutions across our country address the impact of COVID-19 and the resultant disruptions in our schools, our workplaces, and our daily lives.
+This federal recovery plan was designed to help individuals and institutions across our country address the impact of COVID-19 and the resultant disruptions in our schools, our workplaces, and our daily lives.
 The Renaissance Charter School was awarded $751,217 in ARP funds and $334,270 in Cares Act (ESSR 2) funds.
-We intend to use these funds to support the implementation of in-person instruction, improve health and safety throughout our classrooms and school building(s) and strengthen our academic programs and social-emotional supports.
+We used these funds to support the implementation of in-person instruction, improve health and safety throughout our classrooms and school building(s) and strengthen our academic programs and social-emotional supports.
 We are grateful to our parents, teachers, and the entire school community for their input as we developed our applications and plans for spending ARP ESSER, ESSER II, and ESSER I funds.

 Copies of the spending plan and update to the plan may be requested in the main office.
 Copies are available in Spanish with additional languages available upon request.